solfang/solfang.github.io/_posts/summer_processing_faq.md

 ## Preface - for very interested readers :)

 ### What is processing?
 Processing is about taking raw materials, for example produced by your worker empire, and refining them for use in further activities like trading, cooking and workshops.
-Processing is also fairly low effort and doesn't take a whole lot to get started.
-One of the coolest things about processing is that once you get further into it you can form elaborate recipe chains together with other lifeskills, like <!-- db_item-4006-0 --> -> <!-- db_item-4076-0 --> (alchemy) -> <!-- db_item-4053-0 --> (processing) -> <!-- db_item-16162-0 --> (workshops).
+It's a low effort lifeskill and doesn't take a whole lot to get started.
+One of the coolest things about processing is that once you get further into it you can form elaborate recipe chains to craft valuable items, like <!-- db_item-4006-0 --> (gathering) -> <!-- db_item-4076-0 --> (alchemy) -> <!-- db_item-4053-0 --> (processing) -> <!-- db_item-16162-0 --> (workshops).

 ### The state of processing
 Processing for profit has seen better times, partly because some of the activities it feeds into, like trading and workshops, have seen better times too.
 The moneymaking potential has noticeably fallen behind comparable lifskills like bartering and cooking.
 Nowadays, the main appeal of processing is being low effort and afk-able.

 On the bright side, leveling processing is fairly straight-forward ([question 14](#14-how-do-i-level-processing)).
 To earn money, you have a few recipes at your disposal ([question 16](#16-how-to-make-money-with-processing)).
 Processing markets these days are stable for the most part, which means I can share some for-profit recipes with you without negatively impacting the market.
-Beyond that, finding recipes has never been easier with tools like [bdolytics](https://bdolytics.com/en/EU/processing/market).
+Beyond that, finding recipes has never been easier with tools like [bdolytics](/processing/market).

 # Basics